hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/kualastyle/__init__.md

     * **Missing documentation:**  While the docstring is present, it's very basic.
 Adding more detail to describe the `Graber` class's function, arguments, and return values is highly recommended.

-    * **Unclear purpose of MODE:** The usage of `MODE = 'dev'` is unclear without context from other modules.
+    * **Unclear purpose of MODE:** The usage of `` is unclear without context from other modules.
 Consider if this variable actually needs to be set, and if so, add more detail to the docstring or a configuration file.

 * **Relationships to Other Parts of the Project:**